 HAPPY ALLEPPEY TO THEKKADY TRIP PLANNING!

-To have the BEST time in Alleppey, be sure to take a look at the best of Alleppey travel guide!
+To have the BEST time in Alleppey, be sure to take a look at the best things to do with one day in Alleppey!

 The need-to-know India travel tips!If it's your first trip to India, be sure to see these tips for getting around India on a budget, and more!
 You might wait until India to buy this mosquito repellent that works for many foreigners!
 Also be sure to see how to spend one month in South India and 2 weeks in North India, as well as tips for the Golden Triangle.
 And, overnight sleeper bus travel isn't so bad, and neither is traveling in general class on the train!
 Also see the easy way to get an e-visa.
 And this is the easy way to book train tickets online as a foreigner.
 I've used it, and it's simple!
 You can just show the e-ticket on your phone.